pagaredivyanka/documentation/Git-and-Github.md

 CONFLICT (content) : Merge conflict in app.js Automatic merge failed; fix conflict and then commit the result.)

-// we have to change the file manually what feature we want to keep and what we want to remove. now file is modified and we have to add it
+// we have to manually change the file which feature we want to keep and which we want to remove. now the file is modified and we have to add it

 - git add .
 - git status